-As a result, end users can use Frogans sites over the course of the day without worrying about the device or the network.
-For example, while at home end users may use Frogans sites on a tablet over a wireless local area network; while on the go they may use the same Frogans sites on a smartphone over a wireless mobile network; and while at the office they may continue to use these Frogans sites on a desktop computer over a wired network.
+End users can browse Frogans sites over the course of the day without worrying about the device or the network.
+For example, while at home end users may browse Frogans sites on a tablet over a wireless local area network; while on the go they may browse the same Frogans sites on a smartphone over a wireless mobile network; and while at the office they may continue to browse these Frogans sites on a desktop computer over a wired network.

-Going forward, end users can easily imagine using these Frogans sites floating on top of TV programs on a TV set, or using them on a watch, on glasses, on a virtual reality headset, on a refrigerator, as well as on any connected device with a screen.
+Going forward, end users can easily imagine browsing these Frogans sites floating on top of TV programs on a TV set, or using them on a watch, on glasses, on a virtual reality headset, on a refrigerator, as well as on any connected device with a screen.

-3. Frogans is a medium which is safe
+3. Frogans as a medium is perceived by end users as safe